(Please note that seminar policies and notes on how work is graded, are only printed in the syllabus PDF).

 Your outline should encompass your paper, as you envision it, from start to finish.
 With this outline ready, you should be in a position to start filling it in, using the headings to organize your notes, and start writing up each section.

-Papers of a theoretical nature are also welcome, focusing on key concepts or ways in which debates have been analytically framed.
+Papers of a theoretical nature are welcome, focusing on key concepts or ways in which debates have been analytically framed.
 Reviews of the most important literature on a given topic are also welcome, as long as they are well structured and aim towards some conclusion.

 Otherwise, researchers should aim for a good sample of sources: newspaper articles, websites of the organizations or associations concerned, whitepapers, critical commentaries, and academic articles or book chapters.
 In no case should a researcher work with only one book.
 While there is no “magic number” of sources one should be citing in one’s essay, it is expected that on average the more advanced papers will be using the equivalent of between 10 and 25 substantial sources, beyond assigned readings (which may be included).
 Your sources can also include YouTube or other videos.